PallaviGoel1/Dev_project2/README.md

 ## Testing

-I did perform following tests on this game:
+I did perform the following tests on this game:

 1. Functional Test:
-    a- Detaied tests are performed to check if pages are functioning as expected and found that those are linked, oped correctly b- Thorough tests are performed with players movement according to game rules and found few movements were not correct, i- At few positions (10, 30, 50, 70, 90), player is moving out of the board - Fixed the issue and now player is moving correctly on the board ii- Positions of ladders were not correct in some cases - Fixed the position change as per ladder position in all the cases iii - Text for player1 and Player2 were not changing after each turn - Fixed that in text
+    a- Detaied tests are performed to check if pages are functioning as expected and found that those are linked, opened correctly b- Thorough tests are performed with the player's movement according to game rules and found few movements were not correct, i- At few positions (10, 30, 50, 70, 90), the player is moving out of the board - Fixed the issue and now the player is moving correctly on the board ii- Positions of ladders were not correct in some cases - Fixed the position change as per ladder position in all the cases iii - Text for player1 and Player2 were not changed after each turn - Fixed that in the text

 2. GUI Test: Verified all the objects on screens are correctly displayed and readable.

-3. Screen Test: Following issues noticed a- Players movement on mobile was going out of board - Fixed that b- Logo on index page is stretching on different screens - To be fixed c- Pages are correctly visible in case of screen size changes - To be fixed
+3. Screen Test: Following issues noticed a- Player movement on mobile was going out of the board - Fixed b- Logo on the index page is stretching on different screens - Fixed c- Pages are correctly visible in case of screen size changes - Fixed

  ![Response](assets/images/Screenshot%202023-08-23%20115821.png)
 ## Credits

 I fetched help for coding from tutorial provided by Code Institute, W3 Schools and Slack community.

-Also the images are captured from open libraries available.
+Also, the images are captured from open libraries available.

 ## Media